Leo-Naldi/ProgettoTecWeb2023/backend/README.md

 logger.debug("Debug Message");
 ```

-Messages will be printed to the console and saved as json objects in the log files contained in the ./log directory.
+Messages will be printed to the console and saved as json objects in the log files contained in the ./logs directory.
 Error messages are also saved in an extra error-%DATE%.log file.
 A new log file gets created every day and log files older than 5 days are deleted (see ./config/logging.js).
+I'm not 100% sure what happens if you don't create the ./logs directory by hand so do it.